 Most patients with heart failure are well-compensated while resting, meaning that these compensatory mechanisms enable their hearts to provide at least 5 L/min.
 However, once they do anything that increases the body’s need for cardiac output, like walking up stairs, experiencing heat or do light exercise the compensatory mechanisms will become insufficient to keep up with the required cardiac output.
 Most patients with heart failure are in this subcompensated state, meaning that they are compensated in rest, and so they only experience symptoms during exercise when the heart becomes decompensated.
 The worse the degree of heart failure, the less activity can the patient do before experiencing symptoms.

-Decompensation is the temporary state where a patient with heart failure starts to experience symptoms of temporary cardiac output insufficiency, like early fatigue and tiredness, dyspnoea and nocturia, or when the compensatory mechanisms themselves produce symptoms, like tachycardia or venous congestion.
+Decompensation is the temporary state where a patient with heart failure starts to experience symptoms of, like early fatigue and tiredness, dyspnoea and nocturia, or when the compensatory mechanisms themselves produce symptoms, like tachycardia or venous congestion.
 It’s called decompensation because there are no further compensatory mechanisms that can increase the cardiac output.
 Most patients only get decompensated during activity, so the symptoms will improve with rest.

 In end-stage (severe) heart failures will it be difficult to maintain cardiac output even in rest with these compensatory mechanisms.
 In these cases will blood be redistributed between organs, to keep the vital organs (brain, heart) perfused sufficiently while the other organs go hypoperfused.
 This will lead to cardiogenic shock.
 In end-stage chronic heart failure will every organ except the brain receive less than normal blood perfusion because the CO can be as low as 3.5 L/min!